Knights of Columbus Council 4183 - Dr. Robert Stewart 214-282-8681

 We ask that you join us in praying the following prayer for their safety:

-To learn about Council #4183 contact Tim Kolbe at 830-660-3713 or go to their website.
+To learn about Council #4183 contact Dr. Robert Stewart at 214-282-8681 or go to their website.

-Be sure that you scroll down to read their newsletter
+Be sure that you scroll down to read their newsletter and learn about the current events of our Knights.

 Established in 1974, our Catholic Daughters of the Americas organization sponsors various projects which enrich both the New Braunfels and our parish communities.
 Among the activities of this active parish organization are hosting an annual reception each May for area high school graduates, presenting hand-made stoles to all Baptism candidates, assisting as needed with special parish functions, and supporting many local charities.